 Pretty early in our investigation, we realized there are lots of idiots who try to build “teir 2” links to their guest posts to boost their power.
 So even if a site is real, unsuspecting webmasters might be getting a bunch of spammy links from “enterprising” SEOs trying to build disguised link wheels, and it was inconsistent enough to simply disregard the data and focus on stuff like search traffic, which is, in my view a better overall indication of what Google thinks of a site.

 This also might be an argument for not not buying guest posts even if services are doing good, legitimate outreach: you risk being post on a site that other SEOs are building “teir 2 links” to.

-There are good reasons for finding an agency and setting up a relationship.
+There are good reasons for finding an seo service and setting up a relationship.
 But I can tell you from experience that the good agencies–the ones who are actually sitting down and doing the work to land you good placements on good sites–are going to cost you a lot of money.